 A key parameter that determines whether the senior bureaucrats will make allocations based on ability rather than their social ties is the congruence of their preferences with the organization based on their incentives.
-While bureaucracies like the PAS do not employ explicit incentives to align incentives, implicit incentives have been shown to be important (Ali, 2022; Mohmand, 2019).23 Two such incentives could be competition between seniors
+While bureaucracies like the PAS do not employ explicit incentives to align incentives, implicit incentives have been shown to be important (Ali, 2022; Mohmand, 2019).
+Two such incentives could be competition between seniors

-23Studies have shown that in the PAS bureaucracy, substantial career incentives exist; nevertheless, counteracting factors are also at play.
+&lt;sup>27Studies have shown that in the PAS bureaucracy, substantial career incentives exist; nevertheless, counteracting factors are also at play.
 On one hand, politicians' chances of reelection are contingent on the effective delivery of services and resources, often relying on cooperative bureaucrats (Mohmand, 2019).
-Furthermore, Ali (2022) contends that in Punjab, politicians and bureaucrats collaboratively foster improved performance and establish "networks of effectiveness" through the expedited promotions of bureaucrats.
-Conversely, as and their career concerns in the organization, and concerns for their reputation as referrers of juniors in the bureaucracy.
+Furthermore, Ali (2022) contends that in Punjab, politicians and bureaucrats collaboratively foster improved performance and their career concerns in the organization, and concerns for their reputation as referrers of juniors in the bureaucracy.